Art as a Reflector and Shaper of Identity

 Students will study ways that Christianity shaped European civilization and how Christianity’s legacy continues to inform European society, despite the apparent decline of religious fervor in most countries.
-Travel to Morocco will expose students to Islam, thus helping them better understand some of the apparent culture clashes stemming from increased immigration to Europe.
-Experiences with church congregations throughout Europe and homestays with Muslim families in Morocco will be a large part of students’ experiential learning.
+Through interaction with immigrants, we will broaden understanding of some of the apparent culture clashes stemming from increased immigration to Europe.

 - Hepatitis A

 - Hepatitis B